 Here's a reason why each of these spread betting brokers are good for beginners:

 - IG: put simply they are the biggest spread betting and CFD broker in the world.
 They are listed on the London Stock Exchange and are currently valued at over £3bn.
-If you plan on becoming a full time professional trader or have a very large amount of money to trade with their platform and staff can cater for your needs as your trading progresses.
+If you plan on becoming a full-time professional trader or have a very large amount of money to trade, their platform and staff can cater to your needs as your trading progresses.
 Read our expert and IG client reviews here

 - Spreadex: nice old school broker.
 Based in St Albans, just outside of London.
 Helpful staff, excellent customer service and a simple to use platform.
-Spreadex also have one of the largest market ranges allowing new traders to experiment with all sorts of trading from small caps, to crypto to fixed income.
-Plus you can spread bet on the horses and foot ball at the weekend with their sports spread betting offering.
+Spreadex also has one of the largest market ranges allowing new traders to experiment with all sorts of trading from small caps, to crypto to fixed income.
+Plus you can spread bet on the horses and football at the weekend with their sports spread betting offering.
 Read our expert and Spreadex client reviews here

 - Core Spreads: as the name suggests they focus on trading, no bells and whistles or add ons.
 Just a simple to use platform with really tight spreads.
 Read our expert and 30+ Core Spreads reviews here

-Best spread betting brokers for HNWs with large accounts
+Best spread betting brokers for high net worth and large accounts

 - Trade on margin